IT Services Stay Informed IT Maintenance Windows

 Payroll runs

-The overall criterion we were adhering to in selecting these dates was to minimize the impact on academic activities.
+The overall criterion we adhere to in selecting these dates is to minimize the impact on academic activities.